marcelofern/marcelofern.github.io/notes/databases/postgres/extensions/pg_repack.md

 Now the process of starting to backfill starts

-1. BEGIN ISOLATION LEVEL SERIALIZABLE (this is used to avoid race condition between the create_table statement and rows subsequently being added to the log table).
+1. BEGIN ISOLATION LEVEL SERIALIZABLE (this is used to avoid race condition between the create_table statement (which pulls in all existing rows from the source table) and rows subsequently being added to the log table) -
+   NOTE: this is from a comment in the source code.
 2. `SET work_mem = maintanence_work_mem`
    `SELECT set_config('work_mem', current_setting('maintenance_work_mem'), true)", 0, NULL);`
 3. Fetch all active transaction virtual ids (see SQL_XID_SNAPSHOT_90200 for query).